WinningWord

 issue

-Cut filler words and bloated phrases.
+Cut filler conjunctions and temporal phrases.

 BeforeWe are in the process of investigating.